charlottevedrines/MultiModal-SentimentAnalysis/README.md

 # MultiModal-SentimentAnalysis

-This project was developed by three third year engineering students from the University of Toronto as part of their coursework for APS360: Applied Fundamentals of Deep Learning.
+Ideation, data collection, model builing, training and finetuning was entirely developed by three third year engineering students from the University of Toronto as part of their coursework for APS360: Applied Fundamentals of Deep Learning.

 ## Interpreting User Sentiment in Instagram Posts: A Multimodal Deep Learning Approach